NKY Port Staff

 Mark Grauwelman

 In this role, he works to identify and prepare sites and buildings for the expansion of existing businesses and the attraction of new companies to Northern Kentucky.
-He also assists with activation of the Northern Kentucky Port Authority and evaluation of sites and buildings for commercial development and redevelopment.
+He also assists with evaluation of sites and buildings for commercial development and redevelopment.

 Mark has a background in banking and finance and most recently worked for the U.S. Air Force’s Small Business Innovation Research/Small Business Technology Transfer program.
 Additionally, he is a graduate of Urban Land Institute (ULI) Cincinnati’s Real Estate Accelerator Lab (REAL) program.